Learn How an Illinois Personal Injury Lawyer Can Help You Today

 If you or a loved one was injured due to someone else’s negligence, you may have what’s called a personal injury claim available to you.

-Personal injury law encompasses numerous scenarios where someone is physically and/or emotionally harmed and suffers financial losses due to the wrongdoing of another party.
+Personal injury law encompasses numerous scenarios where someone gets physical and/or emotional harm and suffers financial losses due to the wrongdoing of another party.

-If someone dies due to the incident, it’s what is known as a wrongful death, which is also a type of personal injury claim.
+If someone dies due to the incident, this is wrongful death.
+Wrongful death is also a type of personal injury claim.